 We have a highly qualified and experienced team of facilitators who are bound by the ICWG Code of Ethics and practice.
 All facilitators hold tertiary level qualifications and are highly experienced in their field.

-Sheree Davis - Sheree is Inner City Women's Group's new Agency Manager.
-Sheree has spent 19 years working in the family violence sector at both a local and national level.
+Sheree Davis - Sheree is Inner City Women's Group's has been our Agency Manager since December 2016.
+Prior to joining us Sheree spent 19 years working in the family violence sector at both a local and national level.
 Her interest and passion in this sector has seen her work and volunteer for agencies such as the: Ministry of Social Development - Family Violence Unit, National Collective of Independent Women's Refuge's - National Office, Safer Families Foundation, Hestia Women's Refuge - Te Rito and Rodney Stopping Violence Services and Te Wharerokiroki - Maori Women's Refuge.

 "Ko Ngati Rangiitihi, Whakatohoea me Ngati Porou oku iwi.
 Ko Sheree Davis toku ingoaKia ora koutouI come from a small town called Waihi near Paeroa where I was raised alongside my Koroua and Kuia who were both influential leaders within the Waihi community.
 My Koroua, Makerei Honetana Davis, hailed from Matataa and my Kuia, Isabelle Davis (nee McGregor), hailed from Opoutere but was brought up all around the East Coast and Eastern Bay of Plenty areas as a child.
 The values and ethics I hold today have been shaped by their influence in my life and has been the driving force in my desire to improve the lives of others.The kaupapa of Inner City Women's Group reflects my ongoing interest and passion for the elimination of family violence and I look forward to the continuation of my journey within this sector".